Mig-uel/comptia-network-plus/network-devices/README.md

 For example, when a user accesses a website that utilizes a CDN, their request is routed to the nearest CDN server rather than the origin server.
 This proximity reduces the distance data must travel, resulting in faster load times and a better user experience.
 Additionally, by distributing content across multiple servers, CDNs can handle high traffic volumes more effectively, ensuring that websites remain accessible even during peak usage periods.

 In summary, a Content Delivery Network (CDN) is a globally distributed network of proxy servers that delivers web content and services efficiently to users based on their geographic location, enhancing performance, reliability, and security.

+## Virtual Private Networks (VPN) (OB 1.2)

+One of the most recent changes in networking is the rise of remote work.
+With more people working from home or other remote locations, there is a need for secure connections to company networks.
+How are you going to make sure that these remote workers can connect to the company network securely?
+You use a **Virtual Private Network (VPN)**.

+A Virtual Private Network (VPN) is a technology that creates a **safe and encrypted connection** over a less secure network, such as the internet.
+It allows users to send and receive data as if their devices were directly connected to a private network, providing enhanced security and privacy.

+VPNs are used to establish **secure connections** between remote users and a corporate's internal network, allowing for secure data transmission across public networks as if the devices were directly connected to the private network.

+They use encryption protocols to protect data from interception and unauthorized access, ensuring that sensitive information remains confidential.

+VPNs can be implemented using various protocols, such as IPsec, SSL/TLS, and OpenVPN, each offering different levels of security and performance.

+For example, when a remote employee wants to access their company's internal network from home, they can use a VPN client on their device to establish a secure connection to the company's VPN server.
+The VPN encrypts all data transmitted between the employee's device and the company network, protecting it from potential eavesdropping or interception by malicious actors on the internet.
+This allows the employee to access company resources, such as files and applications, securely and privately.

+In summary, a Virtual Private Network (VPN) is a technology that creates a secure and encrypted connection over a less secure network, enabling remote users to access private networks safely and protecting sensitive data from unauthorized access.